 Object Rotation Pivot Point

 The direct rotate knob is represented with a purple handle offset to the right of the object’s center.
 Simply grab the rotate knob and move to rotate the object.
 The rotation pivots around the object’s point of origin.
-To change the point of origin, simply grab it and move it to any location within the object’s bounding box.
+To change the point of origin, simply hold the Command-key then grab it and move it to any location within the object’s bounding box.
 Object rotation will now pivot around the new point of origin.

 Resetting the Bounding Box